-Given our strong financial and three-year TSR performance in the past year, but taking into consideration that one-year TSR in 2018 was down by 18%, our compensation committee believed that it would be reasonable to grant equity awards between the 50th percentile and the 75th percentile of our peer compensation data, with the cash compensation at the 25th percentile.
+Given our strong financial and three-year TSR performance in the past year, but taking into consideration that one-year TSR in 2018 was down by 18%, our compensation committee believed that it would be reasonable to grant equity awards between the 50th percentile and the 75th percentile of our peer compensation data, so that with the cash compensation at the 25th percentile, total director compensation would be at the median of our peer compensation data.
 Our compensation committee recommended that for 2019, the equity award for non-employee directors, other than Mr. Rainville, be changed from 2,700 RSUs to such number of RSUs determined by dividing \$165,000 by the closing price of our common stock on the day of grant, which would be the date of our 2019 annual meeting.
 For purposes of illustration only, if the closing price of our common stock on the date of grant is \$90, the award will consist of 1,833 RSUs to each non-employee director.
 By contrast, if the closing price is \$95, the award will consist of 1,736 RSUs to each non-employee director, and if the closing price is \$85, the award will be 1,941 RSUs to each non-employee director.
 Our board of directors approved the award of RSUs, with the underlying number of RSUs to be determined by dividing \$165,000 by the closing price of our common stock on the date of grant, which would be the date of our annual meeting, for each of our non-employee directors, other than Mr. Rainville, subject to stockholder approval.
 Our board of directors decided that stockholders should have an opportunity to vote on the awards at the 2019 annual meeting.